Lara Fabian: 2006–2007: An Italian collaboration and live concerts in Europe

 In Los Angeles, Fabian worked with Dave Stewart on a multilingual album, reputed to include songs in English, Spanish, French, Italian, and a few other languages.
 This album was planned for release in late 2008.

-Also in 2007, Fabian was in Québec to perform a two night concert at the Olympia de Montreal.
-In October she was a surprise guest a concert Gigi D'Alessio gave in France at the Olympia in Paris.
+Also in 2007, Fabian was in Québec to perform a two-night concert at the Olympia de Montreal.
+In October she was a surprise guest at a concert Gigi D'Alessio gave in France at the Olympia in Paris.
 Soon after, her daughter was born.

 2009: Return to the music scene: Toutes les femmes en moi

 A few months after her daughter's birth, Fabian carried out a tour of Ukraine, Russia and Greece.
 She also made a few TV appearances (such as 60th Anniversary of Israel where Fabian performed a Hebrew song and duetted with Israeli singer Noa).

 During 2008, Fabian was in Belgium preparing to record a French album with pianist Mark Herskowitz.
 The album, Toutes les femmes en moi, was partly recorded in Montreal, and was released in May 2009.
 The first single, Soleil, Soleil, is a cover of the Nana Mouskouri song.
 The second single was Toutes les Femmes en moi, the only original song on the album.